 If ONDCP is reauthorized, it needs to develop improved program evaluation measures for assessing progress under the annual drug control strategies.
-In the past, ONDCP has relied primarily on "bottom line" goals and measures focusing on reducing actual drug While these measures are important, measuring actual drug use. use is extremely difficult.
-The National Household Survey, which has provided the basic measure does not effectively reach the most serious part of the problem--hard-core drug use.
-Also, actual drug use measures alone will not provide decision-makers with the information they need to assess and make choices among the complex array of drug control programs and activities.
-Therefore, GAO recommends that Congress include in any legislation reauthorizing ONDCP a direction that it, in consultation with the drug control agencies, (1) develop additional measures to assess progress in reducing drug use (particularly hard-core use), (2) develop performance measures to evaluate major drug control efforts, and (3) incorporate these measures into future drug control strategies.
+In the past, ONDCP has relied primarily on "bottom line" goals and measures focusing on reducing actual drug While these measures are important, measuring actual drug use is extremely difficult.
+The National Household Survey, which has provided the basic measure, does not effectively reach the most serious part of the problem--hard-core drug use. actual drug use measures alone will not provide decision-makers with the information they need to assess and make choices among the complex array of drug control programs and activities.
+Therefore, GAO recommended that Congress include in any legislation reauthorizing ONDCP a direction that it, in consultation with the drug control agencies, (1) develop additional measures to assess progress in reducing drug use (particularly hard-core use), (2) develop performance measures to evaluate major drug control efforts, and (3) incorporate these measures into future drug control strategies.

-GAO's work concerning ONDCP's past efforts suggests some additional "lessons learned" that may be useful for the future, particularly if the office is significantly downsized as proposed by the administration.
+GAO's work concerning ONDCP's past efforts suggested some additional "lessons learned" that may be useful for the future, particularly if the office is significantly downsized as proposed by the administration.
 ONDCP and the drug control agencies need to work more cooperatively to develop, assess, and coordinate national drug control policy.
 The need for better cooperation is most pronounced with respect to data collection efforts.
 Further, GAO believes that the law should be amended to afford ONDCP greater flexibility over the conduct of drug control budget reviews and certifications.

 Mr. Chairman and Members of the Subcommittee:

 I am pleased to appear today to discuss the Office of National Drug Control Policy (ONDCP) and the results of several recent GAO reviews of drug control efforts.
-My testimony focuses on (1) whether ONDCP, which is scheduled to expire in November of this year, should be reauthorized; and (2) what lessons have been learned from ONDCP's past operations that could enhance its performance if it is reauthorized.
-Our views on these questions are based on the parallel statements being presented today by my colleagues from our National Security and International Affairs Division and our Program Evaluation and Methodology Division, as well as our considerable body of other work on drug issues, which is summarized in our recent report.
+My testimony focuses on (1) the national drug control strategies developed by ONDCP, (2) the reauthorization of ONDCP, and (3) what lessons have been learned from ONDCP's past operations that could enhance its performance if it is reauthorized.
+Our views on ONDCP and its strategies are based on a considerable number of GAO reports on drug issues, which are summarized in our recent report.

 As the Subcommittee is aware, the administration has proposed to reauthorize ONDCP, although with a substantially reduced staff and operating budget.
-Specifically, the administration's April 1993 budget request proposes to reduce ONDCP's operating budget from \$17.5 million for fiscal year 1993 to \$5.8 million for fiscal year 1994.
-The budget request also proposes to decrease the number of full-time equivalent positions at ONDCP from 112 for fiscal year 1993 to 25 for fiscal year 1994.
-At the same time, the administration proposes to restructure ONDCP and enhance its stature, putting it on a par with the National Economic Council and the Domestic Policy Council.
+Specifically, the administration's April 1993 budget request proposed to reduce ONDCP's operating budget from \$17.5 million for fiscal year 1993 to \$5.8 million for fiscal year 1994.
+The budget request also proposed to decrease the number of full-time equivalent positions at ONDCP from 112 for fiscal year 1993 to 25 for fiscal year 1994.
+P.L.
+103-123, enacted on October 28, 1993, appropriated \$11.7 million and provided for no less than 40 full-time equivalent positions for ONDCP in fiscal year 1994.